ashblue/buildit-weather-forecast/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+## Quick-Start

+1. Install Node.js (recommended version 8.7.0)
+1. Clone this repo
+1. Run `npm install` in the repo's root
+1. Run `npm run start` to view the site

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start` for a dev server.
+Page should automatically open, but you can navigate to `http://localhost:4200/` if you want to manually open the page.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding